-- 1. No waste constituent shall be released, discharged, or placed where it will cause a violation of the Groundwater Limitations of this Order. - 2.
-Wastewater treatment, storage, and disposal shall not cause pollution or a nuisance as defined by Water Code section 13050. - 3.
-The discharge shall remain within the permitted waste treatment/containment structures and land application areas at all times. - 4.
-The Discharger shall operate all systems and equipment to optimize the quality of the discharge. - 5.
+- 1. No waste constituent shall be released, discharged, or placed where it will cause a violation of the Groundwater Limitations in Section D of this Order. - 2.
+Wastewater treatment, storage, and disposal shall not cause conditions of pollution or nuisance, per Water Code section 13050, subdivisions (I)-(m). - 3.
+At all times, discharge shall remain within the permitted waste treatment/containment structures and land application areas. - 4.
+All systems and equipment shall be operated to optimize the quality of the discharge. - 5.
 All conveyance, treatment, storage, and disposal systems shall be designed, constructed, operated, and maintained to prevent inundation or washout due to floods with a 100-year return frequency. - 6.
 Public contact with wastewater at the WWTF shall be prevented through such means as fences, signs, or acceptable alternatives. - 7.
 Objectionable odors shall not be perceivable beyond the limits of the WWTF property at an intensity that creates or threatens to create nuisance conditions. - 8.
 Wastewater treatment and storage or structures shall have sufficient capacity to accommodate allowable wastewater flow, design seasonal precipitation, and ancillary inflow and infiltration during the winter while ensuring compliance with all requirements of this Order.
-Design seasonal precipitation shall be based on total annual precipitation using a return period of 100 years, distributed monthly in accordance with historical rainfall patterns.

-9. Deodorizing chemicals and chemicals used for houseboat and facility maintenance shall be stored in containers designed to prevent discharges to groundwater, surface water, or surface water drainage courses.
+Design seasonal precipitation shall be based on total annual precipitation using a return period of 100 years, distributed monthly in accordance with historical rainfall patterns. - 9.
+Deodorizing chemicals and chemicals used for houseboat and facility maintenance shall be stored in containers designed to prevent discharges to groundwater, surface water, or surface water drainage courses.